It’s Not Really a New Story at All

 The explosive growth of scientific thought that began in the West with the Renaissance and ultimately led to industrialism on a global scale, has brought humanity many benefits, but at a mounting cost.
-The problems that seem to be rising on every side today, from personal to environmental, can largely be traced to an increasing lack of clarity about ourselves—who we are, why we are here, and how we are to relate, ideally, to one another and the natural world.
-The “story” that accompanies industrialism and has made it possible—the underlying narrative that’s implicit in our textbooks, newspapers, and films – has it that we are material entities compelled to seek satisfaction in the consumption of increasingly scarce resources.
-If this were true, competition and violence, along with the destruction of the life-support system of our planet, would be inescapable.
-Happily, it is not.
+The problems that seem to be rising on every side today, from personal to environmental, can largely be traced to an increasing lack of clarity about ourselves—who we are, why we are here and how we are to relate, ideally, to one another and the natural world.
+The “story” that accompanies and made industrialism possible—the underlying narrative implicit in textbooks, newspapers and films—portrays us as material entities compelled to seek satisfaction in the consumption of increasingly scarce resources.
+If this were true, competition and violence, along with the destruction of our planet’s life-support system, would be inescapable.
+Yet it is not.

-A shift in emphasis across many fields of modern science, facilitated by the remarkable breakthroughs in physics at the start of the last century, has brought to light a far more encouraging picture of human nature and the inspiring possibility of a meaning in our lives and destiny that was alien to the mechanistic, reductionist world-picture of what is now called “classical science”.
+A shift in emphasis across many fields of modern science, facilitated by remarkable breakthroughs in physics at the start of the last century, has brought to light a far more encouraging picture of human nature and the inspiring possibility of a meaning and destiny that was alien to the mechanistic, reductionist world-picture of what is now called “classical science.”
 In this vivid picture, violence, for example, is not inherent in human nature, or nature itself.
-Competition, alienation, and greed can, at least in principle, be put behind us.
-This is of course an appealing, not to say startling vision; but it is not a new one.
+Competition, alienation and greed can, at least in principle, be put behind us.
+This appealing vision is not a new one.
 Nor is the image of human nature being conveyed by these new findings ultimately startling or unfamiliar.
-Its recent re-emergence has felt (for those aware of the shift) like recovering something precious that had almost, due to some kind of strange inattention, slipped from our grasp.
+For those aware of the shift, its recent re-emergence has felt like recovering something precious that had, due to some kind of strange inattention, nearly slipped from our grasp.

 Despite appearances, we are passing through a time of great possibility.
 Yes, problems are mounting; yes, the institutions we might have expected to deal with them seem to be paralyzed and the people at large not yet mobilized to deal with problems of this magnitude: global overheating, wars, an income gap and global poverty creating misery for countless millions.

-But this can also be the occasion for a great renewal, if we understand what’s ultimately wrong, and how to address it.
+But the problems we face can be the occasion for a great renewal, if we understand what’s ultimately wrong, and how to address it.
 What we are really passing through is a spiritual crisis.
 Somewhere along the line we have forgotten who we are and what we are meant to do here on this earth.

-The sages of all nations and religions have said that we are not these mere bodies, marvelous as they are: we are, to use one simple formulation; body, mind, and spirit.
-A modern teacher (he visited the U.S. in the 1950s) gave us this inspiring picture, from the depths of his own realization, of human nature and its destiny:
+The sages of all nations and religions have said that we are not these mere bodies, marvelous as they are: we are, to use one simple formulation; body, mind and spirit.
+Swami Ramdas, who visited the U.S. in the 1950s, gave us this inspiring picture, from the depths of his own realization, of human nature and its destiny:

 On the physical plane man [sic] is but an animal.
 On the intellectual plane (s)he is a rational being.
 On the moral plane (s)he is a power for good.
 On the spiritual plane (s)he is a radiant being full of divine light, love, and bliss.
 Humanity’s ascent from one plane to another is its natural movement.

-This, of course, brings us closer together and eventually to the realization of our oneness: while our bodies are separate, our minds can resonate harmonically, and on what he calls the “spiritual plane” we are simply one: as other sages say, pure consciousness.
+Swami Ramdas’ image brings us closer together and eventually to the realization of our oneness: while our bodies are separate, our minds can resonate harmonically, and on what he calls the “spiritual plane” we are simply one: as other sages say, pure consciousness.
 Our “natural movement” is from separateness to unity.
-We are indeed “stuck,” as Sally Goerner says, somewhere far short of this picture, and this is why we are lurching from crisis to crisis with very few people even looking for a way to break free from this “stuck” place and launch new possibilities.
+We are indeed “stuck,” as Sally Goerner says, somewhere far short of this picture, and this is why we are lurching from crisis to crisis with very few people even looking for a way to break free and launch new possibilities.

-Happily, we are not alone.
-Scientists, artists, people of faith, and many others —people from every walk of life—are already looking for a “new story” of human possibilities, beyond the narrative that has lead to so much materialism, greed and violence.
-When they do — when we do, we hear the voices of countless ancestors who have already seen this truth, who have lived in accordance with its wisdom and left us the legacy of their perennial vision.
+People from every walk of life—scientists, artists, people of faith and so on—are already looking for a “new story” of human possibilities, beyond the narrative that has led to so much materialism, greed and violence.
+In our search, we can hear the voices of countless ancestors who have already seen this truth, who have lived in accordance with its wisdom and left us the legacy of their perennial vision.
 So when we speak of the “new” story—the story of belonging—we are really speaking of a new language to express the same truths that have sustained humanity for millennia.

-- quantum physics in its way, and the science of ecology in another, tell us that we are deeply interconnected with one another and the whole web of life; as the wisdom tradition puts it more simply, “all life is one.”
-Many if not all modern problems can be seen to arise from violations of that unity.
+- Quantum physics in its way, and the science of ecology in another, tell us that we are deeply interconnected with one another and the whole web of life.
+As the wisdom tradition puts it more simply, “All life is one.”
+Many—if not all—modern problems can be seen to arise from violations of this unity.

-- we can never be fulfilled by material goods; we can only be fulfilled by expanding relationships of trust and service.
+- We can never be fulfilled by material goods; we can be fulfilled only by expanding relationships of trust and service.
 Cooperation is far more powerful than competition.
-Similarly,

 In this inspiring narrative the infinite differences among us are no longer loci of separation but manifestations of the normal diversity of life.
 Society, like nature, should be organized along lines of “unity in diversity” instead of uniformity or separation.
 As the Koran puts it, God has “made you into tribes and peoples so that you could discover one another,” not fight against one another’s welfare.
 In this narrative, nonviolence is a law of existence to be discovered and practiced in every walk of life.